The proverbs of Solomon the son of David, king of Israel;

 “His disciples said unto him, Lo, now speakest thou plainly, and speakest no proverb.”

 But these are not just any proverbs, they are the proverbs of Solomon, son of David and king of Israel.
 Begotten and trained by the man after God’s own heart, God gave Solomon largeness of heart and wisdom above all other men (I Kings 3:12; 4:29-31).
-As a rich king with a peaceful reign, he explored the purpose and rules of life more than any other man could even attempt, as is recorded in his philosophical book, Ecclesiastes.
+As a rich king with a peaceful reign, he explored the purpose and rules for life more than any other man could even attempt, as is recorded in his philosophical book, Ecclesiastes.